Diff-Oracle: Deciphering Oracle Bone Scripts with Controllable Diffusion Model: Experimental Setup

-In the generation task, we set the image size as $256\times 256$ and adopt the AdamW optimizer in two-stage training for both Oracle-241 and OBC306.
-In the first stage, the batch size is 56, and the learning rate is initially 6e-4 and decreased by 0.1 at $n_1$ within total $n_2$ epochs (OBC306: $n_1=25$, $n_2=40$; Oracle-241: $n_1=70$, $n_2=130$).
-In the second stage, the batch size is 48, and the learning rate is 6e-5 for 20 epochs.
-All models are trained on 4 Nvidia RTX 4090 GPUs.
+In the generation experiments, we set the image size to $256\times 256$ and employ the AdamW optimizer for the two-stage training of Oracle-241 and OBC306. $s_1=2$ and $s_2=5$ are used for Oracle-241, $s_1=2$ and $s_2=1$ are used for OBC306.
+In the first stage, the batch size is 56, and the learning rate is initially 6e-4 and decreased by 0.1 at $n_1$ within a total of $n_2$ epochs (OBC306: $n_1=25$, $n_2=40$; Oracle-241: $n_1=70$, $n_2=130$).
+In the second stage, the settings for the two datasets are the same.
+Here, the batch size is 48, and the learning rate is 6e-5 for 20 epochs.
+All models are trained with 4 Nvidia RTX 4090 GPUs.

-In the recognition task, we adopt ViT-Base pre-trained on ImageNet with a normalized classifier as the recognition model, following the recent oracle character recognition work~\cite{li2023towards}.
+In the recognition task, we adopt ViT-Base pretrained on ImageNet.
 SGD optimizer is adopted with momentum 0.9 and weight decay 1e-4.
 The learning rate is 0.01 at first, then decreased by 0.1 at the $m_1$-th and $m_2$-th epochs within total $m$ epochs (OBC306: $m_1=20$, $m_2=25$, $m=30$; Oracle-241: $m_1=40$, $m_2=50$, $m=60$).
 The batch size is 64, and the image size is $256 \times 256$.
 All models are trained on one Nvidia RTX 4090 GPU.